openequella/openequella.github.io/guides/ClusteringConfigurationGuide.md

 ```
 zookeeper.instances = 192.168.1.177:2181,zookeeper2.my.lan:2181
 ```
-If you are using the Zookeeper quorum for more than one EQUELLA cluster, then the zookeeper.prefix property must be set with a unique name for the cluster: zookeeper.prefix = equella63staging
+If you are using the Zookeeper quorum for more than one openEQUELLA cluster, then the zookeeper.prefix property must be set with a unique name for the cluster: zookeeper.prefix = equella63staging
 The property zookeeper.nodeId can be set in order to append a human readable string to the NODE ID which makes identifying nodes much easier.
-If this property is not set, the EQUELLA application will try to use the hostname of the server on which EQUELLA is running.
+If this property is not set, the openEQUELLA application will try to use the hostname of the server on which openEQUELLA is running.
 Failing that, it will revert to a plain UUID NODE ID.
 Note that this string should be unique between cluster nodes.
 ```
 zookeeper.nodeId = nodeX
 ```
-EQUELLA will do its best to determine the public IP address of the machine it is running on.
-If the machine has more than one up, non-virtual network interface then EQUELLA will present an error in its logs and fail to start.
+openEQUELLA will do its best to determine the public IP address of the machine it is running on.
+If the machine has more than one up, non-virtual network interface then openEQUELLA will present an error in its logs and fail to start.
 To resolve this, the messaging.bindAddress property must be set with an IP address accessible by the other application server nodes:
 ```
 messaging.bindAddress = 192.168.1.100
 ```
-Finally, EQUELLA will attempt to bind to port 8999 for communications between application servers.
+Finally, openEQUELLA will attempt to bind to port 8999 for communications between application servers.
 If this port is already bound to by another service, then the messaging.bindPort property may be set to an alternative.
 Note that this port does not need to match other application servers:
 ```
 messaging.bindAddress = 192.168.1.100
 ```